ldipotetjob/mojitoverde/content/posts/2017-04-28-scalatraitinheritance.md

 element.width //res7: Int = 5
 ```

-A better solution for multiple inheritance is a class mixin any number of traits.
+A better solution for multiple inheritances is a class mixin any number of traits.

 ```scala
 trait Printable{